 Its special semi-circular design allows the physician to move it more freely, covering the patient’s whole body and taking images wherever needed.

 And what is fluoroscopy and how does it work?

-C-arm machine is a fluoroscopy system.
-Fluoroscopy is a method providing real-time X-Ray imaging, which is particularly useful for guiding various diagnostic and interventional procedures.
+The C-arm machine is a fluoroscopy system.
+Fluoroscopy is a method providing real-time X-ray imaging, which is particularly useful for guiding various diagnostic and interventional procedures.

 Though you should remember that C-arms are generally not used in diagnostics, they are made for surgery.

 Since the C-arm’s fluoroscopy technology enables the machine to provide real-time, high-resolution X-ray images, the surgeon can monitor the progress of the procedure and make decisions accordingly.